Create a support zip using the REST API in Data Center applications

 Check the progress of the requests

-Often it can take some time to generate the zips, especially in large sites.
+Often it can take some time to generate the zips, especially on large instances.
 To check the progress of the tasks:

 curl -s -X GET -u <username>:<password> http://<base-url.example.com:8080>/rest/troubleshooting/latest/support-zip/status/cluster/<clusterTaskId>